thoth-station/thamos/Documentation/ProvenanceApi.md

 api_instance = thamos.swagger_client.ProvenanceApi()
 body = thamos.swagger_client.PythonStack() # PythonStack | Pipfile and Pipfile.lock as used by pipenv.
 origin = 'origin_example' # str | A repository where the application stack is used.
-This is used for tracking as well as for automated reporting when results are available.  (optional) debug = true # bool | Run the provenance checker in a verbose mode so developers can debug it.  (optional) force = true # bool | Do not use cached results, always run provenance checks.  (optional)
+This is used for tracking as well as for automated reporting when results are available.  (optional) debug = false # bool | Run the provenance checker in a verbose mode so developers can debug it.  (optional) (default to false) force = false # bool | Do not use cached results, always run provenance checks.  (optional) (default to false)

 try:
     # Check provenance of packages stated in an application stack.